lj-valencia/cayman-blog-old-site/about.md

 ---
 I graduated with a Bachelor of Arts (Honors) with a major in Economics and a minor in Political Science at the University of Alberta.
 My research interests focus on Political Economy, Macroeconomics, and Data Science.

-I currently work as a Junior Economist at the Government of Canada, Western Economic Diversification (WD) where I apply economics and data science in fostering data-driven public policy.
+I currently work as a Junior Economist at [Western Economic Diversification Canada (WD)](https://www.wd-deo.gc.ca/eng/home.asp) where I apply economics and data science in fostering data-driven public policy.
 I am also an avid programmer.
 I write code in Python, R, MATLAB, and LaTeX.
 I also have limited knowledge of STATA.

 I grew up in the Philippines and currently reside in Edmonton, AB, Canada.